Dead Parrot sketch: Variations of the sketch

-In the film And Now For Something Completely Different (1971), the sketch ends with the shopkeeper explaining that he always wanted to be a lumberjack and, ignoring Mr Praline's protests of that being irrelevant, begins singing "The Lumberjack Song".
+In the film And Now for Something Completely Different (1971), in which the parrot is a blue and gold macaw, the sketch ends with the shopkeeper explaining that he always wanted to be a lumberjack and, ignoring Mr Praline's protests of that being irrelevant, begins singing "The Lumberjack Song".

 The Monty Python Live at Drury Lane album features a live version of the sketch, which is slightly different from the TV version.
 Praline's rant about the deceased parrot includes "He fucking snuffed it!"
 Also, the sketch ends with the shopkeeper saying that he has a slug that does talk.
 Cleese, after a brief pause, says, "Right, I'll have that one, then!"
 According to Michael Palin's published diary, Palin changed his response in order to throw Cleese off.
 During this performance something occurs on stage that does not translate into audio, but causes the audience to break into hysterics upon Cleese's follow-up line "Now that's what I call a dead parrot".

-A live performance from the 1976 Amnesty International benefit show, A Poke in the Eye (With a Sharp Stick), has Palin cracking up while Cleese declares "Pining for the fjords?
+A live performance from the 1976 Amnesty International benefit show, A Poke in the Eye (With a Sharp Stick), has Palin bursting into laughter while Cleese declares "Pining for the fjords?
 What kind of talk is that?"
 The audience cheers this bit of breaking character, but Palin quickly composes himself and Cleese declares "Now, look!
 This is nothing to laugh at!" before proceeding with the sketch.
 This version can be seen in the film Pleasure at Her Majesty's, albeit with the ending removed.

 The 1976 Monty Python Live at City Center performance ended with the following punchline: